JorgeAVargasC/router-scan-frontend/README.md

  ## Router Scan Frontend

-This is a boilerplate for creating a React application using Vite.js and TypeScript.
-It includes everything you need to get started, including a basic file structure, a development server, and a build script.
+This is a frontend project connected to [Router Scan Backend](https://github.com/JorgeAVargasC/router-scan-backend)

 ### Prerequisites